kimseung-gc/MP03-Text-Blocks/README.md

 ```
 I created a program that can horizontally/vertically flip textblocks, and classes that can
 truncate, center, and right justify the text blocks.
 It also includes diagonally flipping
-class which is equivalent as flipping horizontally once and vertically once.
+class which is equivalent as flipping horizontally once and vertically once which I
+implemented for third part of the mini-project.
 ```

 ## Files